• Skip to primary navigation

 How do you calculate your macros?

-The million dollar question!
+The million-dollar question!
 There are tons of great calculators out there, but so many are tied to crazy marketing schemes and won’t give you the results until you enter your email.
-From all my research I’ve found this a general rule of thumb:
+From all my research I've found this to be a general rule of thumb for weight loss starting points:

 Per pound of body weight the weight loss ranges are: